Feel more confident in your ability to manage, encourage and inspire others

 Giving bad news

-The final exercise of the day.
-Delegates will be asked to acknowledge what it is that they do well and will get feedback from their colleagues on what they see what works about them.
+You'll be asked to acknowledge what you know you do well and you'll get feedback from your colleagues on what they see what works about you.

-All delegates will be issued with relevant hand-outs to remind them of the Line Management Coursework, including our memorable visual cue cards.
+Everyone will get relevant hand-outs to remind them of the coursework, including our memorable visual cue cards.

 - Handouts used during the course